Quick Start

 Subflows

 Required for reusable workflowsWhen creating a subflow, the Output node defines what data becomes available to the parent workflow.
-Without it, the parent flow cannot access any results.
+Without it, the parent workflow cannot access any results.

 Webhooks